“Rich Men” and Backroom Arm Twisting in Malibu City Council Race

 Editor in Chief, Cece Woods

-Malibu Daily News Editor in Chief Cece Woods founded The Local Malibu, an activism based platform, in 2014.
-The publication was instrumental in the success of two ballot measures, seating three Malibu City Councilmen in 2016 and the supporting the top two vote-getters again in 2020.
+The publication was instrumental in the success of two ballot measures, seating three Malibu City Councilmen in 2016, and supporting the top two vote-getters again in 2020.

 During the summer of 2018, Woods exposed the law enforcement cover-up in the Malibu Creek State Park Shootings and a few short months later, provided the most comprehensive local news coverage during the Woolsey Fire attracting over 1 million hits across her social media platforms.